CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 ![Alt text](81176701.jpg)

 note: E-waste is a significant environmental challenge.
-A total of 154,000 tons of e-waste was collected in Norway during 2022, which is about 28 kg per person.
+A total of 154,000 tons of e-waste was recycled in Norway during 2022, which is about 28 kg per person.
 Still, a lot of e-waste lies around Norwegian households, dusting away.
 How can we turn some of this waste into something useful?

 ---